zinichakraborty/bootcampexercises-f23/proj2/README.md

 ## Description
 Welcome to the final project of this year's dev bootcamp!
 For this project, you will create a full stack animal training management app (this is a mini version of an app that BoG developed for Healing4Heroes).
 Your job is to develop a frontend and backend that interact with each other for deployment functionality to manage different users, animals, and training logs.
 Schemas for these data models can be found in `Schemas.md`.

-There are a lot of "bonuses" include in the specifications in this project.
+There are a lot of "bonuses" included in the specifications in this project.
 We recommend completing all other requirements first, and then working on getting through as many bonuses as you're able to.
 Bonuses aren't required, but provide extra credit opportunities.

 ## Submission
 - Present your final project during class on 11/30/2023